Haemorrhoidal Banding

 NB: If you are on strong blood thinning agents. you will be advised to how long these medication need to be stopped before or after the procedure.

-If you have any questions or need advice please contact us using the contact details above
+If you have any questions or need advice please contact our rooms or specialist (if after hours) using the contact form.